Get Free Solar Panel Quotes

 Though these aren’t solely for pools, PV systems are the solar panel types most people are familiar with.

 A PV system’s ability to convert sunlight directly into electricity can power a traditional electric pool heater or heat pump.
-This means they’re more expensive upfront, but they can power other appliances and even feed excess power back to the grid – but more on that later.
+This means they’re more expensive upfront, but they can power other appliances and even feed excess power back to the grid – but more than later.

 Choosing between these two options comes down to your wider eco-home strategy.
 If you just want to heat your pool, solar pool heating panels are a great cost-effective choice.
 However, for more versatility and broader energy use, PV panels might be the way to go.